 - A simple, rich cream cheese dough contrasts nicely with the chocolate filling.

 - Rolling up the rugelach into logs rather than crescents simplifies prep and keeps the filling from leaking out.

 Save yourself undue chagrin by making rugelach the log-roll way.
-Simply roll out strips of dough, fill it, roll it up like a rug, then slice it into 1-inch, bite-sized pieces.
+Simply roll out strips of dough, fill it, roll it up like a rug, then slice it into 1-inch, bite-size pieces.
 This technique is also the way to go if you choose to make and freeze your rugelach dough ahead of time.
-These homemade rugelach are better than any bakery and easier than pie.
+This homemade rugelach is better than any bakery and easier than pie.
 The only thing you'll have to worry about is saving yourself from popping down the entire batch.

 For the Dough:

 1/4 teaspoon table salt

 2 cups (about 10 ounces) all-purpose flour

 6 ounces bittersweet chocolate, finely chopped